djalilhebal/zero/docs/blog-post.md

 ## Parts

-Basically, it consists of three `Promise`-based parts: Messenger, Master and Worker (in addition to "Broker").
+Basically, it consists of three `Promise`-based parts: Messenger, Master, and Worker (in addition to "Broker").

 > ![ZeroMessenger's complete UML class diagram](./zero-uml.jpeg)
 `ZeroMessenger.uml` exported as image using *WhiteStarUML*.